amirdehsarvi/amirdehsarvi.github.io/_pages/cv.md

 Service and leadership
 ======
+* 2022: Conference committee member of <a href="http://www.evostar.org/2022/evoapps/">EvoApplications&#42;</a>, 24th European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2022, held in Seville (Spain).
+* 2021: Reviewer for the journal of Frontiers in Human Neuroscience.
 * 2021: <a href="http://www.sinapse.ac.uk/research-resources/topic-groups#IA">SINAPSE-IA</a> Deputy Lead
-* 2021: Reviewer for journal of Genetic Programming and Evolvable Machines.
+* 2021: Reviewer for the journal of Genetic Programming and Evolvable Machines.
-* 2021: Conference committee member of <a href="http://www.evostar.org/2021/evoapps/">EvoApplications&#42;</a>, 24th European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2021, held in Seville (Spain).
+* 2021: Conference committee member of <a href="http://www.evostar.org/2021/evoapps/">EvoApplications&#42;</a>, 24th European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2021, held virtually.
-* 2020: Conference committee member of <a href="http://www.evostar.org/2020/evoapps/">EvoApplications&#42;</a>, 23rd European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2020, held in Seville (Spain).
+* 2020: Conference committee member of <a href="http://www.evostar.org/2020/evoapps/">EvoApplications&#42;</a>, 23rd European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2020, held virtually.
 * 2020: Conference committee member of <a href="https://www.socpros20.scrs.in/">The 10th International Conference on Soft Computing for Problem Solving (SocProS 2020)</a>, held in Indore (India).
 * 2017-2019: Association for Computing Machinery member.
 * 2014-2018: IEEE student member.